About Stephencooks

 Seared Scallops with Wine-Braised Leeks

-gain I was in Portland on business and stopped by Free Range Fish for some of the spectacular scallops they get directly from the dive boat every day.
-About 12 to a pound, these babies are silky and sweet.
+The other day I stopped by Free Range Fish for some of the spectacular scallops they get directly from the dive boat every day.
+About 10 - 12 to a pound, these babies are silky and sweet.
 J's Oyster Bar up the street serves them raw with a squeeze of lime -- an addictive treat, and one that really brings home the meaning of the term "food porn."

 For another great way to prepare scallops, see Seared Sea Scallops with Roasted Pears and Honey Butter.